 Dr__Brenda_Powell: Medicare and Medicaid do not cover acupuncture.
 Other insurance plans are variable and, therefore, you would need to contact your insurance carrier or human resources department.
 Most flexible spending accounts may be applied.

-Here at the Center for Integrative Medicine (CIM), we have a financial counselor who can work with the patient to determine if acupuncture is a covered benefit.
+Here at the Center for Integrative Medicine (CIM), we have a Patient Financial Advocate who can work with the patient to determine if acupuncture is a covered benefit.

 playt_time: How are stress and exercise related?